AnupDangi/CPP/README.md

-There are the few basics program in cpp.
+There are the few basic programs in cpp.